Strat00s/python-automation-scripts/README.md

-# python-borg-automation
+# Python automation scripts
-Simple borg automation scripts in python for my automated backups
+Some simple python script for automating some sutff on my server.